 - Keep the cover moist, and it will also help keep the bin dark for the worms.

 - Harvest the vermicast when the bin is full, and use the same worms to start the process again.

 Hints to help

-- The larger the surface area, the more quickly the food will decompose.
+- The larger the surface area of food, the more quickly it will decompose.
 Chop or 'whiz' food if you like

 - Use all food waste, including egg shells – these provide much needed grist for the gizzard.

 - Keep the bin moist but not wet, warm but not hot, fed but not overfed!

 - Unpleasant smell: A correctly functioning worm bin should not smell.
 Increase the air holes, and gently stir the contents of your bin to introduce air.
 Stop adding food until most of what is available has been eaten.